 How could dog sledding not sound appealing?
 It is like a dream come true as your own team whisks you through beautiful snow-laden forests.
-Oxford, Bethel and Augusta all offer dog sledding adventures—Mahoosuc Guide Service’s in Newry is run by a husband and wife team whom are highly praised for being fun and educational guides.
+Oxford, Bethel, and Augusta all offer dog sledding adventures—Mahoosuc Guide Service in Newry is run by a husband and wife team who are highly praised for being fun and educational guides.
 Staying at a resort?
 Sometimes sledding opportunities are available through various ski destinations.

-Requiring more endurance no doubt, cross country is still more serene and relaxing if you don’t want to dive down steep drops.
+Requiring more endurance no doubt, cross country skiing is still more serene and relaxing if you don’t want to dive down steep drops.
 Maine’s winter wonderland nature-scape is perfect for a brisk jaunt across various routes lined with lovely balsams.
 Titcomb Mountain in Farmington houses wonderful Nordic ski trails, as does Black Mountain.
-Carter’s Cross Country Ski Shop and Ski Centers offers rentals and onsite groomed trails in Bethel.
+Carter’s Cross Country Ski Shop and Ski Center offer rentals and onsite groomed trails in Bethel.

 Maine is full of waters that freeze come winter, and below those glistening sheets are an abundance of fish.
 Those who opt to cast their lines in the winter often catch enormous fish from the plentiful availability, due to reduced crowds.
-The state hosts a list of fishing derbies fisherman can jump into—pickerel, bass, salmon and trout are the typical variations anglers catch.
-New England Outdoor Center, Twin Maple Outdoors, Northwood Outfitters and Wilson’s on Moosehead Lake all provide services to get you started.
-Cozy Moose Cabins on Moosehead Lake offers snuggly rentals right on a frozen cove, where ice fishing is right at your fingertips.
+The state hosts a list of fishing derbies fishermen can jump into—pickerel, bass, salmon, and trout are the typical variations anglers catch.
+New England Outdoor Center, Twin Maple Outdoors, Northwood Outfitters, and Wilson’s on Moosehead Lake all provide services to get you started.
+The cozy Moosehead Hills Cabins on Moosehead Lake offers snuggly rentals right on a frozen cove, where ice fishing is right at your fingertips.